w9jds/w9jds.github.io/_posts/2015-4-24-properly-pull-scalled-assets.md

 ### In Practice

-We are going to start with a standard method which will take the heigh and width you want the resource at and the id of the resource.
+We are going to start with a standard method which will take the height and width you want the resource at and the id of the resource.

 {% highlight java %}
 // since this is for a static Util Class pass int he resources as well